-Source: MSCI, Realindex database.
+Source: MSCI, RQI Investors (formerly known as Realindex) database.
 Data points shown are at 30 June each year.

 Against this background, quantitative portfolio construction tools provide an efficient way to adjust equity portfolios for a given carbon reduction target.
 In particular, combining a multi-factor risk model with a portfolio optimiser allows us to find a portfolio which achieves a target carbon reduction at the minimum possible ex ante tracking error.